 The capital!
-“Only Paris is worthy of Rome, only Rome is worthy of Paris”.
-Like the French capital, the Italian one is an open-air museum: it’s very beautiful.
-And, like all Western European capitals, it is very dynamic; the city has undergone a real transformation in the last twenty years or so, and is adapting to the mass reception.
-You can’t get bored in Rome, day or night.
+Only Paris is worthy of Rome, only Rome is worthy of Paris”.
+Like the French capital, Italy is an open-air museum: it’s very beautiful.
+And, like all Western European capitals, it’s very dynamic; the city has undergone a real transformation over the last twenty years or so, and is adapting to mass tourism.
+It’s impossible to get bored in Rome, day or night.
 The only disadvantage of Rome if you’re doing your work placement in Italy is the same as if you were doing your work placement in Malta: there are cranes as far as the eye can see, and everything is under construction.
 At the same time, with 50% of the world’s heritage classified as UNESCO, Italy is obliged to conserve and renovate it.
 Rome is very nice.

 Naples!
 The city is relatively poor but sublime!
 Unfortunately, like Paris, or Nantes, the city has some problems of insecurity related to drug trafficking; but past this concern, Naples is THE Italian city that gathers all the clichés we have about the country.
 The people are very welcoming, it’s chill & family!

-And Belluno for 11th city!
+And Belluno is the 11th city!